 We have tailored Noble’s Corporate Compliance Program to fit the unique environment and characteristics of our organization.
-In light of Noble’s size and the scope of operations, we rely upon several key staff members to share responsibility for implementing our Program.
-The Vice President of Safety, Risk Management and Compliance, the Manager of Human Resources, the CFO along with the President/CEO all have critical roles in the Corporate Compliance Program.
+Considering Noble’s size and the scope of operations, we rely upon several key staff members to share responsibility for implementing our Program.
+The President/CEO; Vice President/CFO; Assistant Vice Health, Wellness & Community Supports; Assistant Vice President Quality, Customer Service & Regulatory Compliance; and the Director of Human Resources all have critical roles in the Corporate Compliance Program.

-Our Corporate Compliance and Ethics Program encompasses multiple policies, procedures and programmatic activities, as well as the commitment of Noble Leadership and employees.
+Following is a description of our Corporate Compliance and Ethics Program which references multiple policies, procedures and programmatic activities, as well as the commitment of Noble Leadership and employees.
 In order to meet our evolving compliance needs, we regularly review and enhance our program.

-The Vice President of Safety, Risk Management and Compliance, Manager of Human Resources and CFO have been designated by Noble to oversee the key elements of the Corporate Compliance Plan.
-This oversight involves review of policies and procedures relative to Compliance, internal audits relative to Compliance and establishment and maintenance of a library of regulations and / or access to these regulations, including but not limited to (BQIS, CARF, BDDS, SBOH, APS, CPS, Wage and Hour, Workers Comp, GAAP, HIPAA, etc.).
+The Assistant Vice President Quality, Customer Service & Regulatory Compliance; Assistant Vice President Health, Wellness & Community Supports; Vice President/CFO; and Director of Human Resources have been designated by Noble to oversee the key elements of the Corporate Compliance Plan.
+This oversight involves review of policies and procedures relative to Compliance, internal audits relative to Compliance, and establishment and maintenance of a library of regulations and/or access to these regulations, including but not limited to BQIS, CARF, BDDS, SBOH, APS, CPS, Wage and Hour, Workers Comp, GAAP, and HIPAA.
 These positions report to the CEO on matters related to ethics and compliance.

 Written Policies and Procedures